Karrar Jassim

-Karrar Jassim Mohammed Al-Mahmoudi (كَرَّار جَاسِم مُحَمَّد الْمَحْمُودِيّ, born 11 June 1987) known as Karrar Jassim, is an Iraqi professional footballer, who plays as a midfielder most recently for Naft Al-Wasat in the Iraqi Premier League.
-He also plays for the Iraq national football team.
+Karrar Jassim Mohammed Al-Mahmoudi (كَرَّار جَاسِم مُحَمَّد الْمَحْمُودِيّ, born 11 June 1987) known as Karrar Jassim, is an Iraqi former professional footballer, who played for the Iraq national team.

 Club career

-Impressive displays for Najaf FC in the 2007 AFC Champions League, where he scored two goals in six matches, earned Karrar Jassim Mohammed a move to Qatar where he signed for Al Wakra at the start of June 2007.
+Impressive displays for Najaf in the 2007 AFC Champions League, where he scored two goals in six matches, earned Karrar Jassim Mohammed a move to Qatar where he signed for Al Wakra at the start of June 2007.
 In 2009 Karrar signed for Iranian side Tractor S.C. for one season.
 During a Tractor match, Karrar was banned for 9 games following an incident in which he slapped the match assistant referee.
 The ban was later reduced to 5 and eventually to 3 games.
 He was released in May 2011 by Tractor for his disrespectful behavior toward referees.
 On 4 June 2011, Karrar joined the Tehran-based football team Esteghlal on a two-years contract.
 The 24-year-old striker has joined Esteghlal but he was fired in January 2012 during mid-season after a dispute with midfielder, and team vice-captain Mojtaba Jabbari.
-He then loaned to Shahin Bushehr and then moved to Ajman and a loan to Najaf FC.
+He then loaned to Shahin Bushehr and then moved to Ajman and a loan to Najaf.

 On 4 July 2014, Karrar returned to Esteghlal with signing a two-year contract.
 Jassim left the club by mutual consent on 29 November 2015 after prolonged financial problems with the Iranian club.